denoland/deno/tests/specs/README.md

     but this may not be desirable for tests such as ones that create a node_modules directory.

+### Step properties

+When writing a single step, these may be at the top level rather than nested in a "steps" array.

+- `args` - A string (that will be spilt on whitespace into an args array) or an array of arguments.
+- `output` - Path to use to assert the output.
+- `clean` (boolean) - Whether to empty the deno_dir before running the step.
+- `exitCode` (number) - Expected exit code.

 ## `.out` files

 `.out` files are used to assert the output when running a test or test step.